Most nighttime dry coughs are lingering cold, flu, or allergy symptoms. Home remedies or medications may provide relief.

 Cough suppressants and expectorants

-Make an appointment with a doctor if your cough lasts longer than two months or if it gets worse over time.
-See a doctor right away if you have any of the following:
+Make an appointment with a doctor if your cough lasts longer than 2 months or if it gets worse over time.
+Contact a doctor right away if you have any of the following symptoms:

-A dry cough that keeps you up at night can be exhausting, but it usually isn’t a sign of anything serious.
+A dry cough that keeps you up at night can be exhausting, but it usually is not a sign of anything serious.
 Most dry coughs are lingering symptoms of colds and flus, but there are a few other possible causes.

-You can try treating your nighttime cough with home remedies or OTC medications, but if it doesn’t go away after a few weeks, make an appointment with a doctor.
+You can try treating your nighttime cough with home remedies or OTC medications, but if it does not go away after a few weeks, make an appointment with a doctor.